What is a Move-Out Inspection?

 You Received a Notice to Vacate, Now What?

 When a notice to vacate is received, landlords must jump into action to secure a new tenant.
-Move out inspections are only a portion of the process.
+However, move-out inspections are only a portion of the process.
 The entire process involves paperwork, scheduling repairs, marketing, showings, and more, all of which must be done promptly.
-To help guide you through the steps involved, check out the list below.
+To help guide you through the steps, work with your Northern Virginia property management company and check out the list below.

 Finalize the Move-Out Date with the Current Tenant

 Once your tenant has expressed their intent to move, finalize the date and time they will vacate.
 This is invaluable information as it aids landlords in pre-scheduling turnover work and inspections.
-Also, having the move out date allows you to set an availability date to begin marketing as soon as possible.
-Any steps a landlord can take to avoid extended vacancy is for the best.
+Also, having the move-out date allows you to set an availability date to begin marketing as soon as possible.
+Any steps a landlord can take to avoid extended vacancy are for the best.

 Evaluate the Local Competition and Begin Marketing